CeciliaSwe/portfolio-1st/README.md

 Noted Issues
 * Links in intro section correspond to the headers for each course in the long section and cuts off the image at some screen sizes depending on image placement.
-* Selection arrows for Book page input filed for age are not clickable.
-Input field itself is functioning.
+* Selection arrows for Book page input filed for age are only clickable intermittently using Mozilla Firefox .
+The input field itself is functioning and only allows numbers.
+I attempted to fix this with a moz-apperance property, but was not successful.

 ##### Return to [top](#portfolio-project-1---playful-paws)